aymericdamien/TensorFlow-Examples/README.md

 ## More Examples
 The following examples are coming from [TFLearn](https://github.com/tflearn/tflearn), a library that provides a simplified interface for TensorFlow.
 You can have a look, there are many [examples](https://github.com/tflearn/tflearn/tree/master/examples) and [pre-built operations and layers](http://tflearn.org/doc_index/#api).

+## Tutorials
+- [TFLearn Quickstart](intro/quickstart.md).
+Learn the basics of TFLearn through a concrete machine learning task.
+Build and train a deep neural network classifier.

 ## Basics
 - [Linear Regression](https://github.com/tflearn/tflearn/blob/master/examples/basics/linear_regression.py).
 Implement a linear regression using TFLearn.
 - [Logical Operators](https://github.com/tflearn/tflearn/blob/master/examples/basics/logical.py).
 Implement logical operators with TFLearn (also includes a usage of 'merge').